Get backlinks from our recommended provider

 • Knowing the industry – You need to know the industry and the customers’ pain points.
 Otherwise, you will spend time designing functionality your customers are not interested in.

-• Consider Essential Metrics – You should study and analyze P&L statements, operational costs, annual revenue, and profit margins.
-You can also ask for marketing metrics like LTV: CAC, and ROAS.
+• Consider Essential Metrics – You should analyze P&L statements, operational costs, annual revenue, and profit margins.
+You can also ask for marketing metrics like LTV, CAC, and ROAS.

-• The Pricing Model – Understand the pricing model and try to find ways to improve it.
+• The Pricing Model—Understand the pricing model and find ways to improve it.
 SaaS business models offer many pricing plans, including multiple-tiered options based on customers’ needs, flat pricing, etc. The number of existing customers and customer acquisition rates can also influence this decision.

 • Source Code – Access to the source code is another essential consideration in a SaaS business.
 When I purchased my first SaaS program, the programmer never delivered the source code, so I had to stay with that buggy version for almost a year till I could get a team and recode it from scratch.